 --query Role.Arn --output text)

-echo ${ROLE_ARN}
+$ echo ${ROLE_ARN}

-3. Attach the IAM Policy to the IAM Role
+3. Attach the IAM policy to the IAM role:

-aws iam attach-role-policy --role-name "${ROSA_CLUSTER_NAME}-RosaCloudWatch" \
+$ aws iam attach-role-policy --role-name "${ROSA_CLUSTER_NAME}-RosaCloudWatch" \

 --policy-arn ${POLICY_ARN}

-Deploy Operators
+Deploying Operators

-1. Deploy the Cluster Logging operator
+1. Deploy the Red Hat OpenShift Logging Operator:

-cat << EOF | oc apply -f -
+$ cat << EOF | oc apply -f -

 apiVersion: operators.coreos.com/v1alpha1